 Python - File writelines() Method

-The Python file writelines() method is used to write the string elements of an iterable to the file.
+The Python writelines() method is used to write the string elements of an iterable to the file.

 Syntax